fixture-py/fixture/docs/source/using-fixture-with-django.rst

 Using Fixture To Test Django Models
 -----------------------------------

-A more extended example of a simple Django app and show how to write a test to load data into its database with fixture.

 :ref:`Back to the loadable fixture documentation <using-loadable-fixture>`

 We'll be using a simple django project and application (found in fixture/test/test_loadable/test_django/project/).
 The models.py is included here for reference: